jblang/z80ctrl/README.md

 # z80ctrl

 This is an AVR-based bootloader and I/O firmware for a Z80 single-board computer.
 The idea is to have the AVR load the SRAM with the ROM image from an SD card for the Z80 to run.
 The AVR will also provide debugging facilities, serial I/O, disk emulation, and potentially other peripherals for the Z80.
 [Several](https://hackaday.io/project/7354-zaviour-board-avrz80-hybrid) [other](http://benryves.com/journal/3662496) people have had the idea to build a similar SBC before me.
-I took inspiration from these processes but I designed this specific circuit and software implementation myself without using any code from other projects.
+I took inspiration from these projects but I designed this specific circuit and software implementation myself without using any code from other projects.

 Currently the computer consists of: